normoes/monero/README.md

 `monero-wallet-rpc` starts with the above default configuration plus additional options passed in the actual docker run command.

-To secure `moenro-wallet-rpc` replace `--disable-rpc-login` by `rpc-login user:password`.
+To secure `monero-wallet-rpc` replace `--disable-rpc-login` by `rpc-login user:password`.
 Any JSON RPC request should then be provided with user credentials like this:

 ```bash
     curl -u user:password --digest http://localhost:18083